LibrePhotos/librephotos/README.md

 - A self-hosted open source photo management service, with a slight focus on cool graphs
 - Django backend and React frontend

+**Currently the project is in very early stages, some bugs may exist.
+If you find any please log an issue**

 ### Installation
 Step-by-step installation instructions are available in our [documentation](https://docs.librephotos.com/1/standard_install/)